jmfrancklab/pyspecdata/doc/nddata.rst

 or Fourier transforms,
 and are used to automatically format plots.

+Note that, if all else fails,
+you can always use numpy directly:
+*The `data` attribute of an nddata object is just a standard numpy array.*
+For example, if you have an nddata object called ``mydata``, then ``mydata.data`` is just a **standard numpy array**.
+For beginning users,
+this can be a very helpful fall back.
+But, note that -- in most cases -- it should be more beneficial if you don't directly access the `data` attribute.

 Below, we outline how you can use dimension labels to make code more legible and make many common tasks easier.
 Then, we note how slicing operations are different (and easier) for nddata than for standard numpy arrays.